If you are considering assigning your lease, it’s generally for one of two reasons:

 - the capacity of the proposed assignee to comply with the terms of the lease for the duration of the term (e.g. financial position and business experience); and

-Whether you engage a consultant for assignment of lease services or you go it alone, ensure the request for consent addresses the Landlord’s key concerns.
+Whether you engage a consultant for assignment of lease services or you go it alone, ensure that the request for consent addresses the Landlord’s key concerns.
 Occasionally Landlord consent disputes can arise.
 If you are having difficulties obtaining consent, refer to our article ‘Landlord Consent Disputes: Assignment of Lease‘ for further guidance.

 Deed of Covenant on Assignment

 Provided that the Landlord agrees to the assignment in principle, the next step will be to enter into a deed of covenant on assignment.
 This deed, in part, will formalise the Landlord’s conditions of consent.
 For example, the assignee providing a replacement bank guarantee.
 In addition, you can usually expect to see the following provisions within a deed of consent on assignment: